On the Onsager-Machlup functional for the Brownian motion on the Heisenberg group: Introduction

 \section{Introduction}

-The purpose of this paper is to find an Onsager-Machlup functional in a hypoelliptic setting.
-In general, the Onsager-Machlup functional is used to describe asymptotic behavior of the probability that the paths of a given stochastic process are contained in a small tube around a given smooth curve.
+In this article we study small fluctuations of stochastic processes in terms of Onsager-Machlup functionals.
+These functionals are used to describe asymptotic behavior of the probability that the paths of a given stochastic process are contained in a small tube around a given curve.
+The purpose of this paper is to find an Onsager-Machlup functional and corresponding asymptotics in a hypoelliptic setting.

+Onsager-Machlup functionals were introduced in \cite{MachlupOnsager1953a, MachlupOnsager1953b} to determine the most probable path of a diffusion process and can be considered as a probabilistic analogue of the Lagrangian of a dynamical system.
+Onsager's principle has been used in non-equilibrium statistical mechanics and thermodynamics where connections to the large deviations principle have been observed in physics literature.
+For example, in \cite{Oono1993} Y.~Oono noted that if one interprets the macroscopic time derivatives as the time average of microscopic time derivatives, then the rate function for the corresponding large deviations principle is the Onsager-Machlup Lagrangian, thus leading to a general principle that the rate function of microscopic dynamics governs the phenomenological time evolution of macroscopic quantities.
+This conclusion follows from using Gaussian approximations to the dynamics in question.
+For a more mathematical approach to microscopic versus macroscopic, large deviations and the Onsager-Machlup functionals we refer to \cite{Renger2022}.